 Reading: Reading for Inference & Implied Meaning (Introduction): B1 Lesson 3: Understanding Basic Figurative Language

-Reading: Reading for Inference & Implied Meaning (Introduction)
+Reading: Inference & Implied Meaning

-B1 Lesson 3: Understanding Basic Figurative Language
+B1 Lesson 3: Understanding Figurative Language

-Example 1: "After the heavy rain, the river water was brown like strong coffee."
+"The river water was brown like strong coffee."

 (This compares the color of the river to the color of coffee.)

-Example 2: "The student is as quiet as a mouse."
+"The student is as quiet as a mouse."

 (This compares the student's quietness to the quietness of a mouse.)

-Example 1: "The winding dirt road through the rice paddies was a ribbon."
+"The winding road was a ribbon."

 (This compares the road to a ribbon to show it was long and curvy.)